Orderella/PopupDialog/README.md

 ## Cocoapods

 PopupDialog is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following to your Podfile:
+To install the Swift 3 version, simply add the following to your Podfile:

 ```ruby
 use_frameworks!